malachig/immuno_gcp_wdl_rcrf/ExternalVariantsPvacSeq.md

 - Tumor RNA BAM (and index BAI)
 - Gene expression file (e.g. from Kallisto)
 - Transcript expression file (e.g. from Kallisto)
+- The final somatic VCF (as a reference point)

 Example commands to obtain each of these inputs
 ```bash